michaelmarty/UniDec/readme.md

 There are a few automated tools to parse single chromatograms directly into HDF5 files if you have all the data chromatograms with predictable scans or times.
 You can batch process multiple files at once.

-Only mzML and Thermo RAW files are supported for automated chromatogram import.
+However, if you want to look at chromatography data directly, we now recommend UniChrom, which will plot the TIC and allow you to select specific scan ranges either manually or automatically.

 ## Installing the Source Code

 Most users will likely just want to run the compiled version.
 For those advanced users who have experience with Python, we have provided the source code for the GUI and API.
 For more information, check out this [walkthrough](https://github.com/michaelmarty/UniDec/wiki/Installing-the-UniDec-Source-Code).

-### Python

-UniDec is currently compatible only with Python 3.
-There are several Python libraries that UniDec will depend on.

-matplotlib
-numpy
-scipy
-wxpython
-natsort
-pymzml
-networkx
-h5py
-pypubsub
-tornado
-pythonnet
-multiplierz (Windows only, for Agilent imports) pymsfilereader (Option for some features) massql (Optional if you want to try this feature)

-All of these can be installed from the command line with (for example):
+Specific package requirements are outlined in the setup.py file.

+However, an experimental distribution is provide on PyPI.
+Using:

-    pip install natsort
+    pip install unidec

-Note: I would highly recommend setting up 64-bit Python as the default.
-MS data works fine with 32-bit, but IM-MS data is prone to crash the memory.
-If you are getting memory errors, the first thing to try is to upgrade the bit level to 64.
+should install UniDec on your computer and install any required dependencies.
+Try this out first and see if it works.

 ### The UniDec Binaries